-The inverted light-sheet microscope, InVi SPIM, features the illumination and detection objectives below the sample.
-This asymmetric configuration is ideal for imaging of 2D and 3D cell culture applications as well as small embryos at subcellular resolution.
-Single view acquisition reduces image processing demands.
+The inverted light-sheet microscopes, InVi SPIM and TruLive3D Imager, feature the detection objective below the sample.
+Single view acquisition reduces image processing demands in the InVi SPIM, while dual sided-illumination and an extended sample chamber enable fast acquisition speed and multi-position imaging.
+This configuration is ideal for 2D and 3D cell culture applications as well as imaging small embryos at subcellular resolution.

 The V-shaped, 3 cm long sample holder is placed inside of the chamber.
-It is covered with FEP foil allowing separation of the sample from the chamber, enabling the use of small sample medium volume, without influencing imaging properties.
+It is covered with FEP foil allowing the physical separation of the sample from the chamber, without influencing imaging properties.
+Its reduced size ensures the use of small sample medium volume.

 Different strategies can be used to place your sample in the holder for imaging.
 2D cells can be grown directly on the foil as in a “curved coverglass”.
 3D spheroids or small embryos can be dropped into the trough and held by gravitation, allowing multiple samples to be arranged for multi-position imaging.